Polish arms sales to Republican Spain: Military impact

 For the Republican army in terms of some categories Polish arms came in much smaller quantity compared to Soviet deliveries: tanks, rifle cartridges or artillery shells made some 20-25% of the Soviet ones.
 For some types of equipment like artillery pieces or rifles the ratio was closer to 50%, for some (machine guns) equal, and for some – like hand grenades or explosives – the Polish deliveries exceeded the Soviet ones.
 However, arms delivered from Poland were often of lower quality, e.g. tanks were obsolete French models from the First World War, while the Soviets delivered mainstream T-26 or even innovative BT-series machines.
 Also artillery pieces, machine guns or rifles sold by Poland were mostly of pre-war Austrian, French or Russian production, though the Soviets similarly seized the opportunity to clear their depots from obsolete pre-war stocks and overpriced even more, by 30-40%.
 Spanish complaints about quality of Polish weapons were commonplace and at times they bordered charges of sabotage.
 Moreover, the vast array of models sold (especially artillery, machine-guns and rifles) produced logistics problems in terms of spare parts and shells/cartridges.

 For the Polish military the supplies to Spain proved an excellent deal, as with some exceptions, the army cleared its warehouses of unwanted hardware and sold it at prices appropriate rather for modern weapons.
 Sales of weaponry freshly off production lines had minor adverse effect on deliveries to the Polish army, which still badly needed further re-armament into newer equipment.
-The issue was discussed by the General Staff and its experts concluded that the financial gain resulting was worth some delay in domectic supplies.
+The issue was discussed by the General Staff and its experts concluded that the financial gain resulting was worth some delay in domestic supplies.
+However, in May 1939 the Poles wanted some undelivered arms back.